sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/geometry/lectures.rst

     A 3-dimensional polyhedron in QQ^3 defined as the convex hull of 10 vertices
     sage: E = polytopes.snub_cube(); E
     A 3-dimensional polyhedron in RDF^3 defined as the convex hull of 24 vertices
-    sage: polytopes.<tab>  # to view all the possible polytopes
+    sage: polytopes.<tab>  # not tested, to view all the possible polytopes

 .. end of output